 We not only have the ability to ask questions, but to ask them continuously until we have reached the complete set of correct answers to the complete set of questions.
 The only thing that will stop our questioning is the achievement of complete knowledge – for then there would be no additional questions to be asked.

-But what gives us this capacity to ask questions continuously until we have reached perfect knowledge or truth?
-We must have an awareness of not only something to be known, but all that is to be known – perfect knowledge or perfect truth.
+But what gives us this capacity to ask questions continuously until we have reached perfect knowledge or ultimate truth?
+We must have an awareness of not only something to be known, but all that is to be known – perfect knowledge or ultimate truth.

 So what is this “awareness of perfect knowledge” if it is not perfect knowledge itself?
 Contemporary philosophers such as Bernard Lonergan and Karl Rahner call it a horizon of perfect knowledge.
 Recall that as we look toward the horizon we know that something is out there without knowing exactly what is out there.